GLOBAL SURVEY Vol. 49 No. 8P/508 November 2019

 Seat of the President of

 Descendants of those who inhabited land which was then taken over by people from a different ethnic origin (UN definition).

 Inner Line (

-by the British in 1873 inside the external northern border beneath the
+in 1873 inside the external northern border beneath the foothills of the

 Integrated Food Security Phase Classification (IPC)